encoreshao/crunchbase-ruby-library/README.md

 ## Search Organization OR Person

 Retrieve the way, Please use Search Class.
 The Search Will Return a list consisting of objects of the OrganizationSummary | PersonSummary type.
+Example:

   Query Orgnization

   Method 1